moadams847/Regression-Analysis-of-the-Impact-of-Illiteracy-and-Income-on-Murder/README.md

-# Regression Analysis of the Impact of Illiteracy and Income on Murder.
+# Regression Analysis of US State Facts and Figures (state.x77) from R Dataset Package

 This projects looks at the Influence of Illiteracy and Income on Murder: A Regression Analysis.